I need to stop waiting for a magic wand to make the year 2020 disappear.

 Too often, I have waited for permission from others to use my God-given talents and abilities.

 Why did I wait?
-Was I afraid of criticism, failure, of the raised expectations that success might bring?
+Was I afraid of criticism, failure, or the raised expectations that success might bring?
 Was it a false sense of humility or shame over past behavior?

 The reality is that some tasks are beyond me, and I need assistance from others.

-But there are times that I see the need that others missed, and I have the skillset to make a difference.
+But there are times when I see the need others missed, and I have the skillset to make a difference.

 I will not stand by waiting for inspiration to strike.

 We all love that moment of inspiration that hits us.
 We jump out of bed or the shower and try to grab something to record our thoughts before they disappear into the ether.